shapeoko/Docs/content/firstjob.md

 ##Position Coaster at Origin

-In makerCAM, position your coaster just off of the origin point.
+In MakerCAM, position your coaster just off of the origin point.

 ![rectange](firstjob/mc_origin_shapes.png)

 ##Generate G-Code

-It's time to generate your G-code!
+It's time to generate your G-Code!
 If you check the "view cuts" option in the top right portion of the screen, your toolpaths will be filled with nice colors representing the operations.
 If everything looks OK, go ahead and click CAM -> calculate all.
 Nice work.

 ![rectangle](firstjob/mc_calculate.png)

 ##Export G-Code

-Export Your g-code!
+Export Your G-Code!
 Your coaster should look a little goofy right now, with colors and curves representing the toolpaths.
 That's OK, imagine those toolpaths as a map for your bit to follow.
 Once you have calculated all toolpaths, let's go ahead and export the file.
 Click CAM -> export g-code.
 A couple of things to remember on this screen.

     The order should go:
     letter_pocket
     trim_engrave
     coaster_cutout

 As long as that's OK, then click 'all' (will highlight all of your operations), then click "Export Selected Toolpaths".
 A file dialog box will prompt your for a location to save your file. let's name it 'monogram_coaster.nc' and save it somewhere that you will remember.
-After the file is exported (it'll only take a split second), go ahead and save the svg file from makerCAM.
+After the file is exported (it'll only take a split second), go ahead and save the svg file from MakerCAM.
 Click file -> save SVG.
 Save it somewhere that you will remember.

 ![rectangle](firstjob/mc_export.png)

 ##Open Software
-Just like we did in the Hello World section, plug the power in to your machine and open Universal Gcode Sender (or whichever [communication/control program](http://www.shapeoko.com/wiki/index.php/Communication_/_Control) you have chosen to use) on your computer.
+Just like we did in the Hello World section, plug the power in to your machine and open Universal G-Code Sender (or whichever [communication/control program](http://www.shapeoko.com/wiki/index.php/Communication_/_Control) you have chosen to use) on your computer.
 Once the program has loaded, plug in the USB cord to your computer and you should hear the stepper motors engage.

 ![Open The Software](helloworld/ugs1.png)